This sourdough cobbler is a wonderfully quick and simple dessert. It is similar to a pie or a crisp, with a biscuit-based sourdough topping.

 - 1/4 tsp salt

-- 2 tbsp milk or melted butter
+- 2 Tbsp melted butter (or margarine)

 - 3 tsp sugar

-- Top with the cobbler biscuit dough.
+- Top the fruit with the cobbler biscuit dough.

-- Bake at 375F (180C) for 40-50 minute until the top is nicely browned.
+- Bake for 40-50 minutes until the dough is cooked and the top is nicely browned.

 - Serve with cream or custard.